kristijan1996/simple-speech-recognition-in-keras/README.md

           <img width=400 src="/images/melbank.png">
 </p>

-Finally, a discrete cosine transform of logarithmically compressed energy banks is performed, and only the most valuable coeffitients are kept, close to DC value.
+Finally, a discrete cosine transform of logarithmically compressed energy banks is performed, and only the most valuable coefficients are kept, close to DC value.

 After everything mentioned, we are left with a unique matrix of Mel coefficients with fixed dimensions, which can be directly fed into CNN.